t2wan/artifact-directory-template/README.md

 # artifact-directory-template

 This repository is a template for turning in links/locations to your project artifacts.
-Instructions:

-1. Fork this repository
-2. Replace the blank `report.pdf` with your project report (you may update this with newer versions as the week goes on).
+1. `report.pdf` is the capstone project report.
-3. Edit `title-abstract.txt` and replace the sample title/abstract
+2. Edit `title-abstract.txt` and replace the sample title/abstract
    with the title/abstract of your project.
    * Be sure to leave the formatting of the file intact (with the `title:` and `abstract:` lines untouched).
-4. Edit the `artifacts.json` file with links to your project
+3. Edit the `artifacts.json` file with links to your project
    artifacts:
    * `this-repository` contains the `github` url to your forked `artifact-directory-template` repository (this will allow us to